kayoMichael/CVE/README.md

     ```shell
     make run
     ```
-7. To end the server, run cmd + C in the command prompt.
+7. To end the server, run cmd + C in the Terminal.